yretenai/Snuggle/README.md

 ### Feature Level Comparison

-Snuggle's only benefit over other systems is the ability load large games without running out of memory due to deferred loading.
+Snuggle's only benefit over other systems is the ability load large games without running out of memory due to Snuggle having deferred loading.
 Heavy assets such as textures and models are not fully loaded until they're accessed.

 |         Feature         |                 Snuggle                 |       AssetStudio       |               AssetRipper                |        UABEA        |